 Once you get started with a warranty with EasyCare, you can access and manage your account information 24/7 through their online portal.
-There’s also several ways to directly contact the company, including email, phone numbers, and support center hours.
+There are also several ways to directly contact the company, including email, phone numbers, and support center hours.

 You can reach someone from Monday through Friday between 8:30 a.m. and 5:30 p.m.
 Eastern, and again on Saturday between 9:00 a.m. and 12:00 p.m.

 Unsure if EasyCare is right for you?
 You automatically receive a 30-day review period when you sign up for a contract.
 If you decide you don’t like your plan, you can easily get your money back.